Halvor0808/WishSolitaire/README.md

 # WishSolitaire
+This is a project which was the last assignment of my first semester in information sciences.

-A python program that lets you play wish solitaire.
+This is a python program that lets you play Wish Solitaire in a terminal window.
+You can save the current game in a .txt file, and you can also load and continue the game at a later date.